nmdmudassir/Unit-testing/README.md

 ## Executing a Test method (Spring Tool Suites IDE)

+1. Open the Sts(Spring Tool Suites)

-1. create a new file in src/test/java then write the test cases of a method and excute it .
+2. In Project file in src/test/java then write the test cases of a method and excute it .

-2. For Executing a test case-> Left click on the method option will come "Junit test case"
+3. For Executing a test case-> Left click on the method option will come "Junit test case"

   click on these it will execute automated.